Connect with us

 This is the recommended, safest and easiest way to change the “upload_maximum_filesize” without editing the “php.ini” file or “.htaccess” file.
 If this works for you then don’t go to other two methods.

 • Login to your cPanel via the URL provided to you by your web hosting provider.
-It will be similar to “https://www.cpanel.xyz.com”.
-Instead of “xyz.com” there will be your website domain.

 • Enter your Username & Password.

-• Click “Log in” to access your cPanel.
+• Click on the Log in button to access your cPanel Dashboard.

-• Click “Select PHP Version” under the SOFTWARE section.
-In some web-hosting’s it could be “PHP Manager” or “MULTIPHP INI Editor” etc.
+• Click on the Select PHP Version located under the SOFTWARE section.
+In some web-hosting’s it could be PHP Manager or MULTIPHP INI Editor.

-• Click the “Options”.
+• Click on the Options tab.

-• There are lot of options here like “max-execution_time”, “memory_limit”, “post-max-size” etc. Scroll down to “upload_max_filesize”.
+• There are lot of options here like “max-execution_time”, “memory_limit”, “post-max-size”, etc. Scroll down to upload_max_filesize.

 • You can see here that the default upload size is 2MB.
 It means that if your theme or file is larger than 2MB it will not allow to upload.

-• Click the size dropdown and choose the maximum upload file size that you want to set.
+• Click on the b dropdown and choose the maximum upload file size that you want to set.
+Here I have set the “upload_max_filesize” to 16MB.

-• Once you save settings go back to your website admin section and check whether your files are uploading or not.
+• Once you save the settings go back to your website admin section and check whether your files are uploading or not.

 02. How To Change From “php.ini” File

-As we have mentioned above that if your website is hosted on shared web hosting you won’t see the “php.ini” file, but in case your web hosting provider gives access to the “php.ini” file you can change the maximum upload filesize.
+As I have mentioned above that if your website is hosted on shared web hosting you won’t see the “php.ini” file, but in case your web hosting provider gives access to the “php.ini” file you can change the maximum upload filesize.
 Before you edit take the backup of “php.ini” file.

 • The “php.ini” is located in the “Public_Html” directory.